krishnaz/tech-debt-talk/PITCHME.md

 - History could be used |

 Note:
+* Culture

 ---
 ### Identifying high interest tech debt in code

 - Measure code complexity |
  - Cyclomatic complexity not as useful for functional |
+ - whitespace as a proxy |
+ - function length |
 - Use git logs |
  - Wealth of info |
   - Number of changes |
   - Number of authors |
   - Link to Jira ticket ID |
    - Feature vs Bug rate info |

 Note:
 * Ideas from Tech debt talk by Adam Tornhill: https://www.infoq.com/presentations/priority-technical-debt
 * not cyclomatic, but just whitespace analysis.
 Could try others
-*
+* historical gold mine: git log

 ---
 ### Analysis examples to identify tech debt in code